Tate Institute

 The Tate Institute was a community facility established by Henry Tate in Silvertown in 1887.

 The building was established to create an apolitical and non-sectarian environment.
 The Institute closed in 1933 and the building was used as a local library until 1961.

+The building was then used as a social club with bar and snooker hall in use until the early 21st century when it was acquired by Newham Council.

-The institute was boarded up in 2011, but in April 2016 a group of artists took over the building establishing the "Craftory", to rehabilitate the building and create the “Silvertown ArtSpace” to provide a hub for a broad range of artistic and community activities.
+In 2016 a group of artists took over the building establishing the "Craftory", to rehabilitate the building and create the “Silvertown ArtSpace” to provide a hub for a broad range of artistic and community activities.

+In 2024 a project entitled REinsTate, overseen by the ReSpace Alliance, won a tender to refurbish the building and transform it into an active, affordable community hub.